RustyRin/Plex-Discord-Bot/README.md

 * `!skip` : skips the current song if one is playing and plays the next song in queue if it exists
 * `!stop` : stops song if one is playing
 * `!viewqueue` : displays current song queue
+* '!shuffle' : Shuffles the song queue and then shows you the new queue

 ***
 ## Customization